-However teeth grinding should stop when all milk teeth have erupted.
-If your child still grinds during the night at the age of five or older we recommend to see your dentist.
+However, if your child still grinds during the night at the age of five or older, we recommend booking into your nearest paediatric dentist.

 Opinion is still divided amongst pediatric dentists about why bruxism happens.
-However, the most popular causes are outlined below:
+However, the most popular causes are highlighted below:

-Pain - In many cases it is a sub-concious response to pain such as ear or toothache/teething
+Pain - In many cases, it is a sub-conscious response to pain such as ear or toothache/teething.

-Mis-aligned teeth - it could simply because the top and bottom teeth are not yet aligned properly.
+Mis-aligned teeth - It could simply be because the top and bottom teeth are not yet appropriately aligned.

-Stress - Frequently bruxism can also be caused by stress such as changes in the domestic environment or school related problems. (e.g. new school test, a new school teacher, bullying, arguing with parents, a new sibling etc).
-A relaxed calm evening routine and discussing daily problems with your child can help to reduce the grinding in these cases.
+Stress - Frequently, bruxism can also be caused by stress such as changes in the domestic environment or school-related problems. (e.g. new school test, a new teacher, bullying, arguing with parents, a new sibling etc.).
+A relaxed, calm evening routine and discussing the problems daily with your child can help to reduce the grinding in these cases.

-Other medical conditions - there are also some medical conditions (e.g. cerebral palsy) or medications that can increase the chances of your child having bruxism.
+Other medical conditions - some medical conditions (e.g. cerebral palsy) or medications can increase your child’s chances of having bruxism.

-In general bruxism should stop during puberty, if not then a night guard is needed to prevent teeth getting worn down.
+In general, teeth grinding (bruxism) should stop during puberty; if not, a children's night guard is needed to prevent teeth from getting worn down.

-This main symptons that can occur which may need further investigation (please do not hesitate to contact us for advice) include:
+TThe primary symptoms that can occur which may need further investigation (please do not hesitate to contact us for advice!) include:

-To speak to an expert about child teeth grinding or to make a booking, please call our award-winning children's dental team on 020 8831 6870.
+To speak to an expert about child teeth grinding or to make an appointment for your child to help stop their teeth grinding, please call our award-winning children's dental team on 020 8831 6870.